csidsocialmedia/csidsocialmedia.github.io/_posts/2014-03-20-The-study-group-of-programing-collective-intelligence.markdown

 The current members of this group include

-	+ Lingfei Wu (organizer, Lingfei Dot Wu At asu DOT edu)
+	+ Lingfei Wu (organizer, Lingfei Dot Wu At asu DOT edu, post-doc in CSID)
-	+ Jordan Bates
-	+ Moon Zhang
+	+ Kehinde R Salau (post-doc in th Department of Mathematics, University of Arizona)
-	+ Oyita Udiani
+	+ Oyita Udiani (Applied Mathematics for the Life + Social Sciences, SHESC)
+	+ Jordan Bates (the same as above)
-	+ Komi Messan
+	+ Komi Messan (the same as above)
-	+ Kenny Salau
-	+ Daniel Burkow
+	+ Daniel Burkow (the same as above)
-	+ Diego Chowell
+	+ Diego Chowell (the same as above)
-	+ Na Zhang
+	+ Na Zhang (the same as above)
+	+ Moon Zhang (Science in Business Analytics, W. P. Carey)
+	+ Shan Yuan (the same as above)
+	+ Linghuan zeng (the same as above)

+<sub>CSID stands for the Center for the Study of Institutional Diversity</sub>
+<sub>SHESC stands for School of Human Evolution and Social Change</sub>
+<sub>W. P. Carey stands for W. P. Carey School of Business</sub>

-During the meetings, we will divide into two groups, each one has their own project.
+During the meetings, we will divide into three or more groups, each one has their own project.
 Members are also encouraged to bring their own data mining/machine learning problems into discussions.

 Let's Rock!